 Applicants should refer to the program descriptions in this Catalog and/ or contact the specific program director/chairperson for additional information.
 Any and all elements of admission requirements are subject to change with prior notice.

 There are two types of admission status: unconditional and conditional.

 1. Unconditional status (UA): Students who have submitted all required documentation may be admitted unconditionally.

 2. Conditional status (CA): Students who have not submitted all required documentation may be admitted as conditional status.
 Failure to provide documentation by the end of the first semester of enrollment will prevent a student from future registration and official transcript release.
 Students with a conditional admission status are not eligible for federal financial aid.

 Admission of Distance Education Students:

 To protect students located outside the state of Alabama who may take distance education courses, NW-SCC has joined the National Council for State Authorization Reciprocity Agreements (NC-SARA).
-This enables students to take distance courses with us who are located in other states, with the exception of California.
-Students located in the state of California or outside of the U.S. should contact the Distance Education Office before enrolling.
+This enables students to take distance courses with us who are located in other states.
+However, it is recommended that students located in other states or outside of the U.S. contact the Distance Education Department before enrolling to discuss the student's future college plans as some programs may have additional requirements.
 Students enrolling in the blended NAS100 (CNA) course must complete clinical requirements in the state of Alabama; this program prepares students to take both the written and skills examinations required by the Alabama Department of Public Health (ADPH) to be a Certified Nurse Assistant (CNA) in the state of Alabama.
 It does not prepare students for certification in states other then Alabama.

 NW-SCC must provide enrolled and prospective distance education students with information on filing complaints or grievances with the college, with its accrediting agency, and with the appropriate state agency for handling complains in the student's state of residence/location.
 Please review the information in our Distance Education Student Handbook for details.